emilViuf/emilViuf/README.md

 ### Hello there👋

-Currently working on a few ideas.
+Nice to meet you, I'm Emil.

-Learning R, Python, JS/CSS/HTML
+Currently working on a few personal projects to learn Python & JS/CSS/HTML 💡